SneakyOxygen/Audio-Sleep-Inhibitor/README.md

 This is purely for personal use but anyone can use and improve it.
 Sharing the file again and again thru LocalSend to a laptop with a newly installed Linux distro is a PITA to me as I have to use 2 devices just for a simple task.

 ### HUUUUUUGE THANKS to u/ipsirc for this script!

+# Reason for Abandoning the script
+This was abandoned as it is not needed anymore, audios from apps such as Spotify and any web browser now automatically blocks sleep when playing an audio while it is minimized.
+I think this update came in Fedora 43 as 42 didn't had this.
+I only noticed it actually when my own laptop didn't autostart the script yet it is still not sleeping while an audio from a minimized web browser is playing.